The only thing I remember from law school is my negotiations professor saying this in class randomly:

 This doesn’t mean you spend even more time on passive activities (that you already did last time), get lost in supplement hell jumping around collecting different resources and begging people for “tips,” debate minutiae about the perfect program…

-STOP!
-You’re wasting time on pointless tactical maneuvers that waste time and energy and don’t move the needle in your learning.
+You’re spooked by what happened to you last time and want to avoid all risks.
+I get it.
+But you’re wasting time on pointless tactical maneuvers that waste time and energy and don’t move the needle in your learning.

 Be DECISIVE and DELIBERATE.
 Like something?
 Get it, and USE what you have on hand.
 Don’t like something?
 Stop doing it.